coronel08/my-notes/notes/docs/aws.md

             -   Simple Scaling - Increase or decrease based on a single scaling adjustment
             -   Scheduled Actions - Schedule adjustments based on patterns and time

--   EC2 USer Data - can pass shell scripts and cloud-init directives.
-Used to run common configuration tasks.
-Run only during boot cycle when first launched but can be configured to run on restart.

-    -   scripts - executed with root privileges

--   AWS Resource Groups - Use to create custom console for environments and view/manage resources easily.

--   AWS Cost & Usage report - contains the most conprehensive set of AWS cost and usage data
--   AWS Cost Explorer - visualize and understand and manage AWS cost and usage, forecast up to 12 months ahead.

--   Amazon Machine Image (AMI) - provides info to launch an instance from a previous image or template

--   CloudEndure Disaster Recovery - minimizes downtime and data loss, continually replicates machines

 ---

 ## Elastic BeanStalk